ovrclk/eng-talk/index.md

 ---

-# DevOps: The Company Killer
+## DevOps: The Company Killer

 * Everyone wants global deployments.
 * Not everyone should should roll their own.
-* DevOps is draining companies dry.
+* DevOps is a huge distraction for companies trying to build actual products.

 ---